dead-claudia/thallium/docs/README.md

 # Documentation

-This is the Techtonic documentation.
+This is the Thallium documentation.
 It's still a work in progress, as there's a lot left to do in this framework.

 - [API](./api.md)